TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- Scenario: heavy gun picked
 		- Q just drops it

 - Flip secondary hand item

-- this with_each_attachment_recursive sucks really bad
-	- it doesn't even show the attachments on hotbar properly

 - Vote pause the game
 - Simple commands for chat
 	- time

-- Holster should always try to hide both
 - Release notes
 	- release_notes.txt holding last 100 commits
 	- Updated on each upload